dawidwozny/dawidwozny.github.io/_posts/2025-03-22-windows-2025-docker-wsl2.md

 ## Motivation
 ### Weirdo
 I hope nobody will get ofended but I think 'we' developers are a weird group of people.
 We get genuinely excited about things that most people find absolutely boring.
 Like, who cares about  composition, dependency inversion or functional programing?
 Normal person thinks about inheritance at most!
 We spend days writing software for free on GitHub, while other people are out there enjoying life on other *Hub platforms... like Snapchat or TikTok 😆 And recently started to wonder if being weird in a group of weird people makes me O(n^2) weird or maybe normal?
 Why I can be consider weird among developers?
-I use windows docker containers.
+I use windows containers.
 Yeah, and apart of people I showed this painfull path I don't know anyone in person using it.
 Even Microsoft publish official image for MSSQL on Linux not on Windows.😆 It's like a secret club… with a really buggy entrance.

-### Now serious
+### Being serious
 Ok, as much as I could make fun of windows containers I use them.
 Why?
 Because as any container technology, they solve real problems.
 There are corner cases where you can't use Linux and still want to benefit from contenerisation.
 So is this post for somebody who want to learn windows containers?
 No. This post is for somebody who wan't to get the most of Linux containers but still need to build on Windows.

-When you are working with Linux containers, services like MSSQL, MongoDB, RabbitMQ, Nginx, actually any software you can imagine, can be up and running on your machine within a few seconds and I include time to read sparse documentation.
+When you are working with Linux containers, services like MSSQL, MongoDB, RabbitMQ, Nginx, actually any software you can imagine, can be up and running on your machine within a few seconds and I also include time to read sparse documentation.

 Windows containers ecosystem is not so rich.
 When I begun my jurney with containers, Microsoft was still supporting developement images for MS SQL on windows.
 You can check that Windows folder of this [repo](https://github.com/microsoft/mssql-docker) was not updated for the last 4 years.
 After that, started to develop own images for MSSQL and actually any infrastructure I required in test/dev environments.